victorpinto/VGA123_Unity_Template/VGA123_README.md

  1. Create an Empty Game Object as your Event System
  2. Add EventTriggers script to your new EventSystem Game Object
- 3. Create Trigger Volume, we will use this trigger to check if the player or pickup object is inside of our trigger
+ 3. Create Trigger Volume, this is the mesh our script will check if the player or pickup object has entered or exited
- 4. Drag Trigger Volume Object into the event trigger
+ 4. Drag Object that will trigger the event system into the appropriate area [IMAGE OF INSPECTOR]

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTA0OTE2Njk5N119
+eyJoaXN0b3J5IjpbODQyOTMwMTQwXX0=
 -->